 How to password protect an individual product

-Just like when you individually password protect WordPress posts and pages, you can use native WordPress functionality to password protect individual WooCommerce products.
+Just like when you individually WordPress password protect pages and posts, you can use native WordPress functionality to password protect individual WooCommerce products.
 If someone attempts to add the product to their cart, they'll be prompted to enter a password:

 To password protect a WooCommerce product, in the Dashboard, head to the product you'd like to protect.
 Then, in the Publish box, next to Visibility click Edit then select Password Protected categories.
 Enter your chosen password, then click Update (or Publish if the product is yet to be published).

 But password protecting an individual product is not the best choice in many situations.
 If you want to sell more than a couple of products to wholesale customers, for example, creating individually password-protected categories is going to use up a lot of your time, and it's not very user-friendly.